aditya-amlesh-jha/MultiThreadedServer/readme.md

 ## Design Pattern
 - Config and handler are implemented using singleton design pattern

-- Web server implements utilizes command pattern to serve requests by calling the socket connection to adapter which takes a thread from thread pool and serves the request
+- Web server implements utilizes command pattern to serve requests by passing the socket connection to handler which takes a thread from thread pool and serves the request

 ## Technology
 Language : Java